tiffzny/tiffzny.github.io/baby-shower.md

 ### Can I Venmo you so you can get diapers or whatever else you need?

 You can Venmo or Cash App Tiffany's cousin Ashlee!
 She'll be sure it gets to us (usernames @ top of page).

-We Canadians do not have Venmo or Cashapp.
-Tiffany has PayPal to accept digital US dollars, email: tiffzny [at] gmail [dot] com.

 (For Canadians: e-transfers to the same email address are excellent!
 I do not have auto-deposit turned on so leave me an easy password please.)

 ### Can I ship things directly to you?

 In the US, bring them to the shower with you on Aug 22!
 Or, you can drop-off or ship to Tiffany's Mom's home (Moline, IL).
 To Canada, you can ship directly to our home (Dartmouth, NS).

 In order to not publish our addresses on the public internet... reach out to Tiffany or Blair, Tiffany's Dad (Jason) or Mom (Kris), or Tiffany's cousin Ashlee via various means to get specific addresses if you need! ❤️

 ### It looks like you're missing some items on your registry...
 What do you already have?

 We are grateful to have collected a number of previously-loved items from friends, colleagues, and neighbours.
 We already have a crib, bassinet, a "pack-and-play," and an assortment of pre-loved clothes.
-But, you're right.
-I'm probably missing other items!
+But, I'm probably missing other items!
 I'm doing this for the first time, ok?!

 ### But how are you going to get this all home on an airplane????